Photo by OPIS Zagreb / Shutterstock

 Although it doesn’t offer the flashier perks of its more premium counterpart, the Marriott Bonvoy Brilliant™ American Express® Card, the Marriott Bonvoy Boundless is nonetheless a solid choice that makes sense for a broader range of travelers.

-Current sign-up bonus: Earn 125,000 bonus points and a bonus award night worth up to 50,000 points after spending $5,000 on purchases within the first three months of account opening.
-Combined, this offer is worth up to a whopping 175,000 points.
+Current welcome offer: Earn three free bonus award nights (worth up to 50,000 points each) after you spend $3,000 within the first three months of account opening.

 Annual fee: $95

-Earning rates: Rack up six points per dollar on purchases made at participating Marriott Bonvoy hotels, and two points per dollar on all other purchases.
+Earning rates: Rack up 17 points per dollar on purchases made at participating Marriott Bonvoy hotels, three points per dollar on the first $6,000 spent in combined purchases each year on grocery stores, gas stations, and dining, plus two points per dollar on all other purchases.
 The card waives foreign transaction fees, too.

 Annual free night: Every year after the account anniversary and the annual fee is paid, cardholders receive a free night award worth up to 35,000 points (we’ll get to more on this below).